babelomics/MIGNON/4_advanced.md

 }
 ```
 And voilá!
-We have changed on of the core tool of MIGNON by other without altering the behavior of the pipeline.
+We have changed one of the core tool of MIGNON by other without altering the behavior of the pipeline.
 We have included this parallel workflow in the repo within the following files:

 Task file: [**MIGNON_htseq_tasks.wdl**](https://github.com/babelomics/MIGNON/blob/master/wdl/MIGNON_htseq_tasks.wdl)
 WDL file: [**MIGNON_htseq.wdl**](https://github.com/babelomics/MIGNON/blob/master/wdl/MIGNON_htseq.wdl)

 # Parallelization

 MIGNON  relies on the intrinsic ability of each tool to use multi-threading and in the ability of [cromwell](https://github.com/broadinstitute/cromwell) to launch a number of parallel jobs through the **concurrent-job-limit** parameter of the [config file](https://github.com/babelomics/MIGNON/tree/master/configs).
 We encourage users to read [cromwell multithreading post](Parallelism-Multithreading-Scatter-Gather), as it depicts the levels at which the execution of a workflow can be done in parallel.
-In a nuthsell, there are two levels at which MIGNON allows the use of parallel executions:
+In brief, there are two levels at which MIGNON allows the use of parallel executions:

 ## Parallel jobs